threefoldtech/tfchain/substrate-node/README.md

 ### Key generation

-Keys are generated using [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
+Keys are generated using [subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) or use  `tfchain key`.

 For each Aura blockproducer generate a key: